Azure/CCOInsights/docs/wiki/Infrastructure-Dashboard-Deployment Guide.md

 # Requirements

-- The CCO Azure Infrastructure Dashboard is a Power BI Template that requires you to download and install the Microsoft Power BI Desktop Edition from the Microsoft Store.
+- The CCO Azure Infrastructure Dashboard is a Power BI Template that requires you to download and install the Microsoft [Power BI Desktop][PowerBIDownload] Edition from the Microsoft Store.
 Below you can find the minimum requirements to run the Dashboard
     -	Windows 10 version **14393.0** or **higher**.
     -	Internet access from the computer running Microsoft Power BI desktop.
     - An Azure account on the desired tenant space with permissions on the subscriptions to read from the Azure Services described above.